-The Oklahoma boat bill of sale form contributes a precise written account of the transaction involving a trade of an agreed upon monetary consideration in exchange for the ownership of a boat.
+The Oklahoma boat bill of sale form contributes a precise written account of the transaction involving a trade of a concluded monetary consideration in exchange for the ownership of a boat.
 The form entails pertinent details about the vessel changing hands and identifies the involved parties and terms of the sale.
 The contract additionally serves to protect the interest of the seller to safeguard against any liability the watercraft should incur after the sale.

 How to Register a Boat